xdapy/xdapy/doc/datamodel.rst

 The code examples do not use the zoo data model, but a very simplified data model for experimental data.
 The following example explains the logic of the experimental data model.

+.. _example2:

 Science example
 ---------------

 How can all the data about an experiment including annotations be structured?
 To approach this question we will inspect a typical visual psychophysics experiment.
-An observer sits in front of a monitor and holds a response box in her hands.
+An observer sits in front of the monitor and holds a response box in her hands.
 A stimulus is presented on the screen and depending on the task, the observer presses a button.
 A computer controls stimulus presentation